 Our first store was called the Salamanca Fruit Market.
-It was and still is our flagship store.
+It was and still is our flagship store, in the heart of Salamanca Place, in Hobart, Tasmania.
 In 2010 we decided to rebrand and begin an expansion.
 We decided that the name Salamanca Fruit Market didn’t really reflect the fact that we weren’t just a fruit market.
 By that stage we had become a gourmet deli and fresh meat store, fresh produce specialist and gourmet grocer.
 We decided that A) we should keep “Salamanca” in our name to remember our heritage, and B) “fresh” is an everlasting trait of the business.

 We started life in 1979 as a wholesale fresh produce business, selling to restaurants, hotels and corner stores.
 Sometimes we over purchased and had an excess of food and seconds for sale that we sadly had to throw out.
 Around 1981 we thought it would be a good idea to find retail premises to sell the fresh produce that our wholesale customers did not buy.
 So we purchased the old “Clements and Marshalls” apple outlet in Salamanca Place.
 The people of Hobart soon let us know that they too wanted access to the quality produce that was going to restaurants, hotels and cornerstores and so our wholesale/retail concept took on the challenge.
 We focused, learned and devoted our time to finding the best ways to get a wider range of fresh produce to Hobart consumers in the fastest time possible.
 At first we slept in the back seat of a car at the Melbourne markets so we could be the first to buy the freshest food as the trucks pulled in from the farms.
 Then we got to know both local and mainland farmers well (we’ve employed some of their children over the years – we’ve been to their weddings, birthdays, travelled together to banana conferences – Yes! banana conferences).
 And lastly, the idea came to us that we could start our own transport company to buy direct from these farmers we were forging relationships with.

-We have seven stores located in suburbs around Hobart.
+We have seven stores located in suburbs around Hobart – Salamanca Place, South Hobart, Sandy Bay, Lenah Valley, Bellerive, Kingston and Huonville.
 You can find the full contact details for each store here.

 It depends on the size of the farm, where the farm is located, the season and the fruit or vegetable.
 Some examples are below.

-- The fastest distribution happens when the supplier is a small farm located in Hobart – your F&V arrive the same day or first thing the next day.
+- The fastest distribution happens when the supplier is a small farm located in Hobart – your fruit and vegetables arrive the same day or first thing the next day.
 They can include cherries, berries, apples, pears, cucumbers, tomatoes, lettuce, cabbages, cauliflowers, potatoes, carrots, herbs and more.

 - If the farm is large and supplies many places, including the mainland, your F&V will probably be picked in the early hours of the morning, packed at the farm the same day and arrive at our store the next day.